Australia blocks acquisition of lithium mine by China-linked firm

 Chalmer's office declined to say whether the acquisition had been blocked on national interest grounds.

-Mike Que is also a director of the Alita subsidiary running the Bald Hill lithium mine.
-He was also sole director at China Hydrogen Energy Limited (CHEL), a Cayman Islands company, which was unable to get FIRB approval for a 2019 takeover attempt of Alita, company filings show.
+Mike Que was also sole director at China Hydrogen Energy Limited (CHEL), a Cayman Islands company, which was unable to get FIRB approval for a 2019 takeover attempt of Alita, company filings show.

-In a speech last year Chalmers said Australia, the world's top lithium supplier, would become more selective about who it let invest in its critical minerals industry.

-China has criticised Australia for blocking Chinese investment on national security grounds, and China's top diplomat, Wang Yi, said last week after meeting Australian Foreign Minister Penny Wong that Australia should provide a "non-discriminatory business environment for Chinese enterprises to invest" in Australia.
+Beijing has previously criticised Australia for blocking Chinese investment on national security grounds.
+China's top diplomat, Wang Yi, said last week after meeting Australian Foreign Minister Penny Wong that Australia should provide a "non-discriminatory business environment for Chinese enterprises to invest" in Australia.

-"The Government doesn't comment on the application of foreign investment screening arrangements," Chalmers' spokesperson said.

-China dominates critical minerals processing, accounting for more than 80% of global rare earths production, and holding large investments in lithium and other mining and processing operations in Australia, Africa and South America.

-"We are at a complete loss to understand the reasons for this decision, given our full cooperation and detailed responses to any questions asked by FIRB during this process," it added.

-Austroid said it had invested significant funding in Bald Hill to allow it to restart operations in 2022 after administrators were appointed in 2019.
+China dropped out of the top 10 sources of foreign investment in Australia in the first quarter of 2023, a Treasury report showed in July.

+Chalmers this week called for more progress in China lifting trade restrictions on Australian exports before a visit to Beijing by Prime Minister Anthony Albanese is scheduled.

-(Reporting by Kirsty Needham and Lewis Jackson in Sydney; Editing by Stephen Coates)
+(Reporting by Kirsty Needham and Lewis Jackson in Sydney; Editing by Stephen Coates and Lincoln Feast)

 ((stephen.coates@thomsonreuters.com;))